Inspection Reports for

 Findings

-The facility failed to ensure overall supervisory responsibility for dietetic services by a certified dietary manager, as the kitchen manager was not certified and the facility lacked a certified dietary manager for 40 hours a week.
-Food was prepared and served as planned, but supervisory requirements were not met.
+The facility failed to ensure overall supervisory responsibility for dietetic services by a certified dietary manager.
+Observations and interviews confirmed the kitchen manager was not certified and the facility lacked a certified dietary manager for 40 hours a week.

 Deficiencies (1)

-Failure to ensure overall supervisory responsibility for dietetic services by a certified dietary manager.
+28-39-158(a) Dietary services.
+The facility failed to ensure overall supervisory responsibility for dietetic services by a certified dietary manager.
+The kitchen manager was not certified and the facility lacked a certified dietary manager for 40 hours a week.

 Report Facts